pkuzengqi/pkuzengqi.github.io/index.md

 # About

 Greetings!
-My name is Qi Zeng (曾琪).

-My focus of research area is Natural Language Processing (NLP):
-- In-context learning and Self-refinement for Large Language Models
-- Consistent Document Summarization
-- Document-level Event Extraction and Event Representation
+I am Qi Zeng (曾琪), a research scientist at Meta.
 I work hard so my cats [Peanut Butter and Honey Butter](cat.md) can have a better life.

 <br>